Siege of Shkodra: Rozafa Fortress and the siege

+Siege

 In the Spring of 1478, Mehmed II sent out advance scouts and then his commanders to march on Shkodra, inducing panic across the countryside.
 On May 14, the first soldiers arrived in Shkodra: 8,000 Ottoman akinci led by Ali Bey, 4,000 horsemen led by Iskender Bey, and 3,000 horsemen led by Malkoch (Malkoçoğlu).
 The citizens intensified their work to fortify the citadel, adding secondary defenses in anticipation of seeing the outer walls demolished by the Ottoman cannonade.
 The Ottomans set fire to surrounding villages and many citizens of the Shkodra region fled to safer haven.

 Five days later, the pasha of Rumelia, Davud Pasha, arrived and set up camp on the hill due north of the castle, known as "Pasha's Hill," where much of the Ottoman cannonade would be positioned (at approximately the same altitude as the fortress).
 The defenders were stationed on all sides but concentrated their resources on the main gate area where the Ottomans focused their attack.

 Around June 5, Davud Pasha climbed St. Mark's Mountain (today's Mt.
 Tarabosh, opposite the castle to the west) to survey the positions and strategize.
 Several days later, the pasha of Anatolia (Mustafa Bey) arrived bringing approximately 46,000 cavalry.
 On June 15, about 5,000 of the sultan's janissaries came to prepare for Mehmed II's arrival on July 1.
 Mehmed was in Kruja to conclude a year-long siege.
 Those in Kruja, dying of hunger, were given the choice of staying and submitting to Ottoman rule or withdrawing safely with their possessions.
 They chose the latter, but instead were "mercilessly beheaded".
 By June 16, 1478, Kruja was finally under Ottoman control.

 Ottoman soldiers continued to flow into Shkodra throughout the latter half of June.
 Around June 18, a small delegation of Ottoman leaders demanded the Shkodrans surrender, offering peace and rewards if they chose to comply and threatening torture and execution if they chose to resist.
 On behalf of all the Shkodrans, Peter Pagnanus refused the offer with threats of his own.

 On June 22, the first two Ottoman cannons were installed and began to fire on the city.
 By July 11, eleven cannons were being employed, as well as two mortars whose projectiles exploded upon impact.
 Babinger records artillery of enormous caliber and "incendiary rockets, balls of rags impregnated with wax, sulfur, oil, and other inflammable materials" being "used for the first time".
 The besieged also had cannons of their own.
 The Shkodran priest Marin Barleti recorded a daily tally of incoming cannon fire, with the total reaching over 3,200 shots.
 Von Hammer gives a figure of 2,534 total shots.